Skip to main content

 local status, err = child:wait()

-Wait for the child process to finish, returns (status, err):
+Wait for the child process to finish and get the output:

 local output, err = child:wait_with_output()